View Document Text

 values of the client.
 This allows clients to invest in a way that aligns with their values.
 LNW may use mutual

-LNW may also incorporate ESG criteria when constructing a portfolio at a client’s request that is based on
+LNW may also incorporate impact criteria when constructing a portfolio at a client’s request that is based on

 their investment intentions and personal goals.
 Sustainable investing decisions can encompass a variety of